pdn4kd/SDSS-Tidal-Parameter-Analysis/README.md

 ## Required files
 tophat_4.0_5x5.conv, default.nnw, and test1.param provide additional information the scripts need to run, but you may be able to swap them out, depending on available libraries. read_PSF is also required, but not included.
 Download/compile from SDSS.
-Perl dependencies: PGPlot(if debug images enabled) OpenGL Text::CSV PDL Math::Trig (semi-required: Cwd, Statistics, List, Astro::FITS:Header)
+Perl dependencies: OpenGL Text::CSV PDL Math::Trig (semi-required: PGPlot(if debug images enabled), Cwd, Statistics, List, Astro::FITS:Header)
 Additional executables: read_PSF, GALFIT, SExtractor.
 You'll want to make them executable like system files.
 3rd party software: IRAF (and by extension xgterm).
 Saoimage ds9, while not strictly required, is still useful.